We need peace thinkers and leaders

 The moment we become sectarian and see ourselves as separate from others and from nature, insecurity and violence arise.
 In an attempt to curb the perceived insecurity, we end up building walls around us.

-Yet ancient cities such as Jericho, did not experience lasting security and peace (see Joshua 6:1-27).
+Yet, ancient cities, like Jericho, did not experience lasting security and peace (see Joshua 6:1-27).
 It is only when we understand our part in an overall unity that we appreciate the possibility of peace on a large scale.

-Peace and security are as essential to society as food and water are to living organisms: They are mandatory for maintained growth.
-Peace and security are sought by all individuals, organisations, and States be it personal security, food security, financial security, or military security.
+Peace and security are as essential to society as food and water are to living organisms: they are mandatory for maintained growth.
+Peace and security are sought by all individuals, organisations, and states whether it be personal security, food security, financial security, or military security.

-We create organisations like United Nations, African Union and East African Community to maintain peace and security.
+We create organisations such as the United Nations, African Union and East African Community to maintain peace and security.
 International and other laws are put in place to check wars, settle disputes, maintain security and advance peace.

 It is only through a conducive environment of free and fair election that citizens may entrust their leaders with the task of realising sustainable peace, security and integral development.

-In a civilian governance, those chosen to lead endeavour to keep the people’s trust, lest they be rendered jobless at the next election.
-Whereas those who capture power by force will rely on keeping it by force, this breeds endless dictatorship.
+In a civilian governance those chosen to lead endeavour to keep the people’s trust, lest they be rendered jobless at the next election.
+Whereas those who capture power by force will rely on keeping it by force, because that would be only know they know.
+This breeds endless dictatorship.

 “Power tends to corrupt and absolute power corrupts absolutely.
 Great men are almost always bad men,” says John Emerich Edward Dalberg Acton (1887).